nervosnetwork/rfcs/rfcs/0048-remove-block-header-version-reservation-rule/0048-remove-block-header-version-reservation-rule.md

 ## Motivation

-The version field in the CKB block header currently has no real meaning, as the consensus rule forces it to be 0 in CKB2021 and earlier.
+The version field in the CKB block header currently has no real meaning, as the consensus rule forces it to be 0 in CKB Edition Mirana and earlier.
 This means that it cannot be used to signal CKB softfork activation [RFC43].
 To address this issue, This rfc proposes to remove this reservation and allow for the use of version bits in the block header.

 ## Specification